 How to Prevent Data Breaches

-While protecting your personal and work data from large-scale breaches at corporations is difficult, you can safeguard your information as best as possible with these tips from Experian.
+While protecting your personal and work data from large-scale breaches at corporations is difficult, you can safeguard your information as best as possible with these tips.

 - At work, always follow the company’s security protocols and make sure all virus protection programs are current, use passwords that are not easy to guess and promptly report any missing hardware.